Kermalis/VGMusicStudio/README.md

 * Put the event parameter as text in the parameter name label, so there is reference to the original value or in MODT/Note's cases, text representation
 * Double-clicking an event sets the song's position to that tick
 * Buttons in the taskbar like with most music players
-* Edit Pokémon Emerald playlist
+* Edit "Pokémon Emerald" & "Mario & Luigi: Superstar Saga" playlists
 * Tempo numerical (it fits)
 * Fix events past a goto counting as higher ticks
 * Detachable piano